 Taking this course, passing the exams associated with it and holding a valid licence qualifies you for membership of the Register.

-In order to continue to be a member of the Register, practitioners are required to hold a valid licence, comply by LP Code of Conduct and other policies and undertake Continuing Professional Development (CPD), including regular supervision and attending the annual CPD Conference at least every other year.
+In order to continue to be a member of the Register, practitioners are required to hold a valid licence, comply by LP Code of Conduct and other policies and undertake Continuing Professional Development (CPD), including regular supervision and attendance at CPD events throughout the year.